ashsaraga/ziggystardust/ziggy.md

 _Ideally_ you shouldn't have to do anything with the litter box, but just in case, I've left **two cat litter buckets nearby: one has the scoop, poop bags and such, the other is actually just cat litter.**  If it starts to get smelly, incense does a good job of masking the scent.

 ## Ziggy Makes a Mess
 Ziggy's been pretty good about using the cat box, but every once in a while decides to relieve herself elsewhere, most often in piles of clothing.
-Not really sure why yet, but regardless, **there's a red spray bottle of "Nature's Miracle" under the sink** that's safe on most surfaces and will breakdown the cat odors as it cleans.
+Not really sure why yet, but regardless, **there's a red spray bottle of "Nature's Miracle" under the kitchen sink** that's safe on most surfaces and will breakdown the cat odors as it cleans.

 ---